DaBlick/Hierarchical-Observer-Pattern/README.md

 The Logging Observer provides an easy way to create Log File entries in response to changes to an Observable.
 This is accomplished via a builtin Observer that writes a Log File entry for each change to the Observable via the SLF4J API.

-The LoggingObserver instantiates a Logger using the built in Logger Factory and then the observer creates a log containing information about the events.
-The `LoggingObserver` can write the data to different log levels such as `DEBUG`, `TRACE`, `WARN`, 'ERROR', and `INFO`.
+The LoggingObserver instantiates a Logger using the built in Logger Factory and then the observer creates a log which contains information about the events and the time that the event was logged.
+The `LoggingObserver` can write the data to different log levels such as `DEBUG`, `TRACE`, `WARN`, `ERROR`, and `INFO`.

-For example, an observer receives data from an observable and takes that info and generates a log that can be viewed post run-time.
-TBA: More information about the logback.
+Consider a stock market application that shows the values of a stock which changes over the course of the day.

+The observers of these stock values is are logs that record the events and are updated with the new value as the day progresses.
+Each time a stock changes, the observers receive an event with the updated stock information.
+The information is then logged and the end user is presented a list of all the changes in the stock and the time new changes were made.
+This log can then be used to study the changes in the stock over a period of time.

+- Stock Market Observable
+	- Logging Observer A
+	- Logging Observer B
+	- Logging Observer C

 #What is the Collection Observable?